5.18 Pre-Birth Protocol

 The strategy meeting should take into account the possibility of the child being born before the conference and a contingency plan agreed.

-‘Initial child protection conferences Following section 47 enquiries, an initial child protection conference brings together family members (and the child where appropriate), with the supporters, advocates and professionals most involved with the child and family, to make decisions about the child’s future safety, health and development.
-If concerns relate to an unborn child, consideration should be given as to whether to hold a child protection conference prior to the birth of the baby should be held.
+Initial child protection conferences may follow a section 47 enquiry.
+An initial child protection conference brings together family members with the supporters, advocates and professionals most involved with the family, to make decisions about the unborn baby’s future safety, health and development.
+If concerns relate to an unborn child, a child protection conference prior to the birth of the baby should be held.
 A Family Network Meeting should be held, prior to Initial Child Protection Conference.

-The Child Protection Conference should be held as soon after 30 weeks as possible and arranged at a time and place that facilitates attendance by the family and professionals.
+The Child Protection Conference should be held as soon after 24 weeks as possible and arranged at a time and place that facilitates attendance by the family and professionals.
 An earlier conference should be considered for multiple births or pregnancies where there are complications likely to result in early delivery.

 All professionals should give high priority to attendance at pre-birth conferences if requested and must provide a report.
 If attendance is not possible, they should ensure that another professional from their agency takes the relevant information or that the information is presented to the Chair of the conference in report form.
 The conference may not be viable if relevant professionals are not present.

 6.1 The Child Protection Plan